ThirVondukr/passlib/docs/lib/passlib.hash.bcrypt.rst

   does not support this algorithmic variant either, though it should be *very* rarely encountered in practice.

+  .. versionchanged:: 1.6.3

+        Passlib will now detect, and refuse to use, any backend which is vulnerable to this bug.

+* The 'BSD wraparound' bug

+  .. _bsd-wraparound-bug:

+  OpenBSD <= 5.4, and most bcrypt libraries derived from it's source, are vulnerable to a 'wraparound' bug [#wraparound]_, where passwords larger than 254 characters will be incorrectly hashed using only the first few characters of the string, resulting in a severely weakened hash.

+  OpenBSD 5.5 `fixed <http://undeadly.org/cgi?action=article&sid=20140224132743>`_ this flaw,
+  and introduced the ``$2b$`` hash identifier to indicate the hash was generated with the correct algorithm.

+  py-bcrypt <= 0.4 is known to be vulnerable to this, as well as the os_crypt backend (if running on a vulnerable operating system).

+  Passlib 1.6.3 adds the following:

+  * Support for the ``$2b$`` hash format (though for backward compat it has not been made the default yet).

+  * Detects if the active backend is vulnerable to the bug, issues a warning, and enables a workaround so that vulnerable passwords will still be hashed correctly.
+    (This does mean that existing hashes suffering this vulnerability will no longer verify using their correct password).

 .. rubric:: Footnotes

 .. [#f1] the bcrypt format specification -